 The eight participating governments of the ECCU have passed the Eastern Caribbean Central Bank Agreement Act.
 The act provides for the establishment of the ECCB, its management and administration, its currency, relations with financial institutions, relations with the participating governments, foreign exchange operations, external reserves, and other related matters.
 Saint Lucia is a signatory to this agreement and the ECCB controls Saint Lucia’s currency and regulates its domestic banks.

 The Banking Act is a harmonized piece of legislation across the ECCU.
 The Minister of Finance usually acts in consultation with, and on the recommendation of, the ECCB with respect to those areas of responsibility within the Minister of Finance’s portfolio.

 Domestic and foreign banks can establish operations in Saint Lucia.
 The Banking Act requires all commercial banks and other institutions to be licensed in order to conduct any banking business.
 The ECCB regulates financial institutions.
 As part of ongoing supervision, licensed financial institutions are required to submit monthly, quarterly, and annual performance reports to the ECCB.

 In its latest annual report, the ECCB listed the commercial banking sector in Saint Lucia as stable.
-Assets of commercial banks totaled $2.8 billion (6.4 billion Eastern Caribbean dollars) in at the end of 2019.
+Assets of commercial banks totaled $2.8 billion (6.4 billion Eastern Caribbean dollars) at the end of 2019.
 In its latest annual report, the ECCB listed the commercial banking sector in Saint Lucia as stable.
 Saint Lucia is well-served by bank and non-bank financial institutions.